rdegges/rdegges-blog/articles/2010/auto-generate-forms-with-djangos-modelform.md

     )
 ```

-As you can see, there’s a lot of repetitive code in there.
+As you can see, there's a lot of repetitive code in there.
 This is great when
-you need maximum control of your forms, but is overkill if you’re just trying to
+you need maximum control of your forms, but is overkill if you're just trying to
 build a simple view to create an instance of your model class.

 What if there was a way to auto-generate a form class without re-writing all of
 that code?
 Well, there is!
-Django’s `ModelForm` class allows you to create a
+Django's `ModelForm` class allows you to create a
 very simple `ModelForm` without ever touching form code.

-Here’s our models.py code re-written using `ModelForm`:
+Here's our models.py code re-written using `ModelForm`:

 ``` python
 from django.db import models